 a hobby house

-what else? see "Assessing your Needs" to find out more about how others are finding multiple uses for thier storage building.
+what else? see "Assessing your Needs" to find out more about how others are finding multiple uses for their storage building

 What do you plan on storing in your unit?